 - Right-click on cmd.exe select Run as Administrator.

 - In the command prompt, enter this command:

 - Press Enter.

 It may take up to 24 hours for VSS to rebuild its snapshot in order for CrashPlan to successfully back up the PST.
-If the issue persists after 24 hours, see the alternative solutions below or contact our Customer Champions for Code42 for Enterprise support or CrashPlan PRO support.
+If the issue persists after 24 hours, see the alternative solutions below or contact our Customer Champions for Code42 for Enterprise support or CrashPlan for Small Business (previously CrashPlan PRO) support.

 Solution 1: Separate backup set